 CUPE leaders made the announcement during a press conference at the Fredericton Inn on Friday morning.
 It comes after a two-week strike that forced roughly 22,000 public servants to hit the picket lines.

-Stephen Drost, CUPE New Brunswick president, told reporters that although the union achieved its goal for better wages, it was an extremely difficult journey.
+Stephen Drost, president of CUPE New Brunswick, told reporters that although the union achieved its goal for better wages, it was an extremely difficult journey.
 While he’s pleased with the work members did, he said there’s still a long way to go.

 “I truly believe it should have never gotten to this level,” said Drost.
 “I think the government should have been much fairer to you, as the frontline workers, a long time ago, and should have never, ever forced you out on the streets to try and negotiate wages.”

 The deal means union members receive a two per cent wage increase over the next five years, along with an additional 25 cents per hour for each of the five years.
 In addition, casual workers receive 100 per cent pay.

 Drost said this is significant since some workers only got paid four out of five days they worked.

 “I don’t know how any person could ever see that as fair, but the government [saw] its way,” he said.
 “All in all, the general economic wage package was certainly better than what we’ve seen in years.”